Yipara logoYipara

 +

 Some cat cysts may resolve on their own, but many don't.
-Sebaceous cysts can persist for months or years, sometimes rupturing and refilling in a cycle.
+Oil gland cysts can persist for months or years, sometimes rupturing and refilling in a cycle.
 A cat cyst that has burst will drain thick, white or yellowish cheesy material — keep the area clean but don't squeeze it, as this can cause infection.
-Ceruminous cysts (in the ear canal) and follicular cysts typically don't resolve without treatment.
+Ear-canal gland cysts and follicular cysts typically don't resolve without treatment.
 If a cyst is small, not growing, and not bothering your cat, your vet may recommend monitoring.
 However, surgical removal is recommended if the cyst keeps rupturing, gets infected, is growing, or is in a location that bothers your cat.
 Removal is usually simple and curative.

 Are cancerous lumps on cats hard or soft?